Mercedes EQE deals available now

 Say hello to the all-new electric Mercedes EQE – a large luxury saloon that’s set to rival cars like the BMW i4 and Polestar 2.

-With more than 400 miles of range and styling borrowed from the flagship EQS, here’s everything you need to know.
+With more than 400 miles of range and styling borrowed from the flagship EQS, it’s now available to lease.
+Hit the button below to check out prices, or read on for everything you need to know.

 Mercedes EQE fast facts

 - 90kWh provides more than 400 miles of range

 If the EQE looks familar, that’s because externally at least, it is – it’s essentially a more compact version of the large EQS EV flagship.
 The front is a little more compact, with the headlights appearing larger than they do on the bigger model.

 But the similarities are uncanny – the grille is similar, as is the grille design.
 It’s the same story at the rear, where the curvaceous roof runs down into a full-width light bar.
 From launch, you’ll be able to opt for large alloy wheels including 19, 20 and 21in sets.

 Again, the EQE is more than a little similar to the EQS once you step inside the cabin.
 But that’s no bad thing – the dashboard is exquisite, with all models featuring a 12in digital driver display along with a 13in touchscreen in the centre.

 However, you can upgrade to Mercedes’ new Hyperscreen tech, which gives you a huge 17in central touchscreen along with an extra 12in display right in front of the passenger.
 It’s a stunning set up, and of course comes with the latest Mercedes system including voice recognition and over-the-air updates.

 As for space, in the rear things are a little less cavernous than the EQS, but there’s significantly more passenger room than a standard E Class – meaning this is still a huge car.
 The boot, however, is around 100 litres smaller than the E-Class’, at 430 litres.